Lynxmotion/LSS-ROS2-Arms/README.md

 ### LSS MoveIt Example

-The lss_gz_moveit_example package launches a simulation of the 4DoF LSS Arm in Gazebo where you can interact with a box in the virtual environment.
+The lss_sim_moveit_example package launches a simulation of the 4DoF LSS Arm in Gazebo where you can interact with a box in the virtual environment.
 This example includes a C++ implementation that makes the arm track the target (box) whenever you change its location.

 **Follow Goal Demo (Simulation)**

 ```
-ros2 launch lss_gz_moveit_example ex_cpp_follow_target.launch.py
+ros2 launch lss_sim_moveit_example ex_cpp_follow_target.launch.py
 ```
 <p align="center">
   <img src="https://github.com/Lynxmotion/LSS-ROS2-Arms/blob/master/images/follow_goal_4dof.gif" width="600px"/>